This page contains my experiementations aroud reaction-diffusion systems.

 This is my "artistic" stake at this simulation.
 My goal was to explore infinite simulation.
 I wanted to have a screen which would be infinitely smoothly evolving.

-The f and k parameters are contiually changing to automatically generate different kinds of patterns.
+parameters are contiually changing to automatically generate different kinds of patterns.
 A mecanism also regularly regenerates some amount of solution so that there is as few stable states as possible.
 The user doesn't have to do anything, just load the tab and watch funny colors move on the screen.

-You can use the menu on the left to tweak how fast the f and k parameters change and how much they change at each step.
-In this tab the fk parameters are bound to the white polygon as this is the area with the most interesting parameters classes.
+parameters are bound to the white polygon as this is the area with the most interesting parameters classes.

 There are several configurations to try out and which give various results:

-• Increasing the change magnitude impacts the stability of the system.
-Small change magnitudes keeps f and k in a smaller area so the diversity of patterns generated is reduced, on the other hand larger magnitudes will create larger changes in the parameters space so it might create situations where the one of the chemical reacts with all of the other leaving a uniform colored texture.
+in a smaller area so the diversity of patterns generated is reduced, on the other hand larger magnitudes will create larger changes in the parameters space so it might create situations where the one of the chemical reacts with all of the other leaving a uniform colored texture.

 I used this tab to generate the parameters map used in the parameters selection menu.
-Here the difference with the other tabs is that the f and k parameters are not uniform accross the grid, they vary accross the screen to show the different possible patterns.
+Here the difference with the other tabs is that the f

 At the top of the page there is an input allowing to change the size of the underlying simulation.
 Increasing this parameter increases the definition of the simulation and gives a more detailled parameter map, naturally that also increases the load on the GPU runing the simulation.
 By default this setting is set lower than what I used to generate the final parameter map.
-To generate the parameters map in the fk selector of the other tabs I used a world size of 12 (which makes a texture of 4096x4096 pixels) and the simulation ran for ~140.000 iterations.
-I was curious to see what would happen with more iterations but it turns out the evolution is not significant after the first hundred thousands iterations:
+To generate the parameters map in the fk

 It took me several iterations to get the results shown in the other tabs.
 This tab regroups my different iterations and a section later in this page describes the different versions.